 d.
-Deployment processing requirements are:
+Deployment readiness requirements are:

-(1) Deploying Soldiers will meet medical fitness standards in accordance with AR 40-501, the Army G-1 Personnel Policy Guidance (PPG), and the combatant commander's requirements.
-The unit commander will make the decision to deploy a Soldier in accordance with DODI 6490.07 and Combatant Command (COCOM) published medical screening criteria.
+(1) Deploying Soldiers will meet medical fitness standards in accordance with AR 40-501 and the combatant commander's requirements.
+The unit commander will make the decision to deploy a Soldier in accordance with DODI 6490.07 and combatant command (COCOM) published medical screening criteria.
 For Soldiers with any of the conditions listed in these authoritative documents, unit commanders must raise the decision to the first general officer in the chain of command.
 The general officer who recommends deployment must submit a waiver request through the COCOM surgeon to the combatant commander for approval.
 Some Soldiers, because of certain medical conditions, may require administrative consideration when assigned to combat areas or certain geographic areas.
 The role of the commander is to ensure that Soldiers do not violate their profiles and are assigned duties which they can perform without undue risk to health and safety.
 The decision to deploy a Soldier is the unit commanders to make.
-For Soldiers with any of the conditions listed in DODI 6490.07 or COCOM's published medical screening criteria, a general officer recommending deployment must submit a waiver request through the COCOM surgeon to the combatant commander for approval.
-Soldier is the unit commanders to make.
 For Soldiers with any of the conditions listed in DODI 6490.07 or COCOM's published medical screening criteria, a general officer recommending deployment must submit a waiver request through the COCOM surgeon to the combatant commander for approval.
 If it is determined that the deploying Soldier has a physical profile, the following must apply: